Eager To Burst His Own Bubble, A Techie Made Apps To Randomize His Life

 With a pie and a friend, Max drove for three hours and showed up on the doorstep of a retired psychologist, Karena Beasley.
 Karena was celebrating with a handful of friends and family — and now, also two 20-something strangers.

-"She was completely not phased," Max says, describing the moment they met Karena.
+"She was completely not fazed," Max says, describing the moment they met Karena.
 "She didn't miss a beat.
 She said, 'Oh, wonderful!
 We love Facebook, I'm so glad you're at the party.
 Welcome.'
 And it was like instantly we were friends."

 Max says he and his friend stayed at the party for five or six hours.
 In a video from the night, the group sings carols to guitar and Max looks as if he is right where he belongs.